swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-5-track-model-evolutions-with-dvc/index.md

 In this chapter, you have successfully:

-1. Updated the experiment parameters;
+1. Updated the experiment parameters
-2. Reproduced the experiment;
+2. Reproduced the experiment
-3. Visualized the changes made to the experiment.
+3. Visualized the changes made to the experiment

 You fixed some of the previous issues:

-- ✅ The changes done to a model can be visualized with parameters, metrics and plots to identify differences between iterations.
+- ✅ The changes done to a model can be visualized with parameters, metrics and plots to identify differences between iterations

 You have solid metrics to evaluate the changes before intergrating your work in the code codebase.